m-rosenbaum/CAPP-30239-Static/static_draft/about.md

 # Unemployment Recipiency
 Michael Rosenbaum

 **NOTE: This is going to use my late budget.
-I'm pretty behind for a variety of reasons explained below, but I'll have a commit up tomorrow to review**
+I'm pretty behind for a variety of reasons including the data issues explained below.
+I'll have a commit up before the end of the weekend to review**

 ## What is your current goal?
 Has it changed since the proposal?
 My goal has drastically reduced in scope.
 I still intend to describe why recipiency rates of unemployment insurance is confusingly measured, and leads to obscuring a meaningful problem that Americans face.
 However, data limitations have meant that I've spent a lot of time dealing with content issues, even after sketching out my preferred format.